 Needless to say, I had a ball writing my London chapters whilst visiting London.
 I rented an Air bnb room from a lovely English couple in a terrace just a stone’s throw from Battersea Park.
 My room had large rectangular windows which let in lots of light, and an enormous, wooden writing desk against the wall!
 Heaven!

-London will always be special to me, and I’m thrilled that the London skyline actually features on the cover of Girl in Between…falling down as a silhouette, always reminding us in Australia that it’s still there!
+London will always be special to me, and I’m thrilled that the London skyline actually features on the cover… falling down as a silhouette, always reminding us in Australia that it’s still there!

 Best wishes, Anna x

 While Lucy’s waywardness in life and romance, along with hijinks perpetrated by her gal-pal Rosie delivered moments of amusement and heart, it was Lucy’s parents that I most adored.
 It is through these characters, the eccentric Denise and salt of the earth Brian, that Anna Daniels’ comedic talents really shine.
 She writes great dialogue.
 Their hilariously dry exchanges and regional flair brought a smile/chuckle each and every time.
 Less compelling for me were her protagonists’ bouts of career indecision and will-they won’t-they romantic journey.